Snowbum is also known as Robert (Bob) Fleischer, "The Expatiating Scribe of the Sierra")You are looking at the Technical

 then click here:

-That page has information on HOW to search, plus the actual search function.
+That search page has information on HOW to search, plus the actual search function.
 The search engine for this website is VERY good, but if it does not work for you, you probably have settings in your computer that are restricting the search engine.

 Airhead, K, and household things to sell OR TRADE (AND...things I want): Click!